Forest Park Forever Leadership

 Kartmann joined Forest Park Forever in spring 2016 after a 26-year career with Missouri American Water Company, including six years as its President.
 He was a founding member of the Metro Water Infrastructure Partnership (MWI Partnership), a regional water and wastewater infrastructure education organization based in the St. Louis metro area that has been cited as a national model by the Water Environment Federation.
 Kartmann's community awards include the World Bird Sanctuary’s Wildlife Conservation Award, Fete du Feather (2015), and the Missouri DNR Governor's Award for Environmental Excellence (2014).
 He is a registered professional engineer, licensed in the state of Missouri.

-O’Gorman is a native of St. Louis, but has lived throughout the U.S. He received his BS from Loyola University in New Orleans.
-O’Gorman is a member of the St. Louis Chapter of the Association for Fundraising Professionals (AFP) and has served on the AFP Programming board.
-He has presented at several industry conferences and events.
+O’Gorman is a member of the St. Louis Chapter of the Association for Fundraising Professionals and has served on its Programming board.

 Sheffield is a native of St. Louis, but has traveled throughout her career.
 She received her BS from Saint Louis University.
 She is a certified public accountant and a member of the American Institute of Certified Public Accountants (AICPA) and the Society of Human Resource Management (SHRM).
 Sheffield has served on several nonprofit Boards for arts and social organizations.
 In 2015, she was named a CFO of the Year by the St. Louis Business Journal, a ‘Challenger’ in the 2015 class of the Greater Missouri Leadership Challenge and the Non-Profit Executive of the Year by the St. Louis American Foundation.